 Camp Merry Heart Respite Delays

-As we continue to respond to the Coronavirus (COVID-19) pandemic, it comes with a heavy heart that we must announce the cancellation of all rentals, respites, and events at Easterseals Camp Merry Heart until at least June 28th, 2020.
+As we continue to respond to the Coronavirus (COVID-19) pandemic, it comes with a heavy heart that we must announce the cancellation of all rentals, respites, and events at Easterseals Camp Merry Heart for the entirety of the summer, 2020.
 We acknowledge that this decision impacts many people we work with and support, and most importantly the people we serve: our campers.
-For those who have pre-registered, please contact us immediately to discuss next steps.

-We are still accepting registrations for sessions taking place as early as June 28th.
-The cancellation of all summer programming is dependent on many factors that are influenced by the progress of this virus and how that affects our day to day lives.
+The cancellation of all summer programming was dependent on many factors that are influenced by the progress of this virus and how that affects our day to day lives.
 We have not made a decision yet regarding the remainder of the summer.
 We hope that this trying time will pass quickly, and we will all be together soon.
 Email us with any additional questions, suggestions, or even to share a camp memory.